 - School buses shall not be rented to outside agencies or individuals.

-- All accidents involving fleet vehicles shall be reported immediately to the District Fleet Safety Officer and Financial Services as outlined in the District Fleet Safety and Maintenance Program.
+- All accidents involving fleet vehicles shall be reported immediately to the Division Fleet Safety Officer and Financial Services as outlined in the Division Fleet Safety and Maintenance Program.

 GUIDELINES FOR VEHICLE MAINTENANCE